davidshepherd7/electric-operator/README.md

     a = 10 * 5 + 2

-I'm aiming to have electric-operator-mode "correctly" handle every (or almost every) operator.
+I'm aiming to have electric-operator-mode "correctly" handle almost every operator for major modes built in to Emacs (and a few that aren't).
 If you find a case where it doesn't space something as expected then consider it a bug, and please report it :).

 ## Setup